 Colon cancer and rectal cancer are known together as colorectal cancer, and affect both the large intestine (colon) and the lower part of your digestive system.
 Risk factors include age, family history, race and diet.
 Early colorectal cancer may not cause symptoms so it is important to follow your doctor’s advice about how often to have a colonoscopy.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 - Colorectal Cancer (MedlinePlus)